panpcode/modbus/README.md

     2025-04-09 17:05:16,913 - INFO - Time taken to read all registers: 3.46 seconds
     2025-04-09 17:05:20,389 - INFO - Time taken to read all registers: 3.48 seconds

+    Average time to provide output with a single client: 3.52 seconds

 2. Script with multiple clients

+    ```bash
     panpap@192 modbus % python3 modbus_multiple_clients.py --continuous
     2025-04-09 17:00:49,041 - INFO - Time taken to read all registers: 1.21 seconds
     2025-04-09 17:00:49,971 - INFO - Time taken to read all registers: 0.93 seconds